jchomarat/jchomarat.github.io/_posts/2020-09-04-synapse-net-spark.markdown

 * ActorsMovie
 * Movies

 We need now to save that back into our data lake so that we can use PowerBI to analyse it.
-Of course, at this stage we only have dimensions data and not facts (for a star schema), but again, the idea was to show some C# here.
+Of course, at this stage we only have dimensions tables and not fact tables (for a star schema), but again, the idea here is to show some C#.

 We have several options to save our data frame: *CSV*, *Parquet*, *json* or directly into a *SQL database*.
 Let's show a simple exemple with CSV: